ericbulloch/kwmd/operating_systems/windows.md

 ## Registry

 The Windows Registry can be very useful for pentration tests.
-It contains user configurations for users, software and the system.
 There are many sensitive details that can be gleaned from the Registry.
+It contains configurations for the following:

+- System hardware
+- Installed software
+- User preferences
+- Startup programs
+- Services and drivers